nandiniseth0809/pandas-website/community.rst

    - **Feature requests** (like "I think the DataFrame repr should include a pandas emoji next to the shape.")

-3. Use the `pandas dev mailing list <https://mail.python.org/mailman/listinfo/pandas-dev>`__ for longer-form discussion items
+3. Use the `pandas dev mailing list <https://mail.python.org/mailman/listinfo/pandas-dev>`__ for longer-form discussion items.
+This is for things that concern the broader pandas community.
+   Most users probably don't care about an obscure edge-case in ``Series.str.split`` (which  should be reported on the issue tracker), but may care about larger-picture things like

-   - How should we have discussions about pandas?
+   - How should we have discussions about pandas and the community?
-   - What items are on pandas roadmap?
-   - I'm hosting a pandas sprint.
+   - Developing or adding items to a pandas roadmap
+   - Announcing sprints or conference talks
+   - Changes to the development workflow

-   This is also used to announce pandas releases and developer meetings.
+   - Announcements for pandas releases and developer meetings
+   - ...

 4. Use the `pandas gitter <https://gitter.im/pydata/pandas>`__ for quick feedback on *development* issues

    - I'm having trouble setting up the development environment.
    - I messed up my git branches, can someone take a look?
+   - ...

 To learn more about how to contribute to the ongoing development of *pandas*, please check out our `contributing guidelines <http://pandas-docs.github.io/pandas-docs-travis/contributing.html>`_.
 For deeper